daattali/cranalerts/README.md

     sqlite3 cranalerts.sqlite3 < init_cranalerts_db.sql
     ```

-    Make sure to make the database file read/write to the owner and group
+    Make sure to make the database file readable/writeable to the owner and group

 2. Install `rJava` package (for email sending using `mailr`) and configure it.
-Create `/etc/ld.so.conf.d/java.conf` file with the following content:
+I was having a lot of trouble getting it to work, from what I remember this is the StackOverflow advice that actually helped: Create `/etc/ld.so.conf.d/java.conf` file with the following content:

     ```
     /usr/lib/jvm/java-8-openjdk-amd64/jre/lib/amd64